Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 - Physically remove or intimidate the tenant

-Violations can result in liability for actual damages plus up to three months' periodic rent and reasonable attorney's fees under KRS §383.655.
+Violations can allow the tenant to recover possession or terminate the rental agreement and recover up to three months' periodic rent plus reasonable attorney's fees under KRS §383.655.

 Retaliation Protections Under §383.705